jamonkko/console-log-server/README.md

 ## Legacy Node.js support

-Stuck with old unmaintained node.js version filled with security holes?
+Are you stuck with old unmaintained node.js version filled with security holes?
 You know you should upgrade, but you have your reasons.
-Don't worry, _console-log-server_ is not here to judge, but to help (although you should really upgrade and definitely not run anything unmaintained in production, so judging a little bit here)
+Don't worry, _console-log-server_ is not here to judge, but to help (although you should really upgrade and definitely not run anything unmaintained in production, so judging a little bit here).

 Currently all node.js version `>= v0.10` are supported.
 This is done by transpiling to ES5 using babel and requiring [core-js](https://www.npmjs.com/package/core-js) for missing types on standalone mode.

+Development/forking/building of `console-log-server` itself requires node >= v10 though and you should always use latest stable node for that.
 ## Only for debugging/development use

 Only use this tool for ad-hoc local testing. **NEVER** run console-log-server **in production** for multiple reasons: